 Katarzyna Goebel, English

-I interned for a full service law firm in Pittsburgh, PA.
+I interned for a full-service law firm in Pittsburgh, PA.
 I learned a lot about working in a large law firm and I had the opportunity to network with practicing attorneys.
 This experience helped me make the decision to pursue law school.

-Allison Lemon, Human Development
+Allison Hankins, Human Development